Watchlog-monitoring/watchlog-apm-node/README.md

 WATCHLOG_SERVICE=my-node-api
 ```

-By default, service name is `"node-service"`
+By default, the service name is `"node-service"`.

 ---